chango/inferno/doc/counting.rst

     The input step of an Inferno map/reduce job is responsible for parsing and readying the input data for the map step.

+    If you're using Inferno's built in keyset map/reduce functionality, this step mostly amounts to transforming your CSV or JSON input into python dictionaries.

-    The default Inferno input reader is **chunk_csv_keyset_stream**, meaning that it can automatically stream lines from a CSV file that is placed in DDFS using the ``ddfs chunk`` command.
+    The default Inferno input reader is **chunk_csv_keyset_stream**, which is intended for CSV data that was placed in DDFS using the ``ddfs chunk`` command.

-    If the input is lines of JSON, you could set the **map_input_stream** to use the **chunk_json_keyset_stream** reader instead.
+    If the input data is lines of JSON, you would set the **map_input_stream** to use the **chunk_json_keyset_stream** reader

-    Either way, if you're using Inferno's built in keyset map/reduce functionality, this step mostly amounts to transforming your CSV/JSON input, etc into python dictionaries for further processing in the **map** step.
+    instead.

     Example data transition during the **input** step::